aaronparker/aaronparker.github.io/_posts/2010-09-22-using-applicationsourceroot-to-stream-from-a-local-source.md

 To filter this preference, I have added three items:

-  1. An check for the PROCESSOR_ARCHITECTURE environment variable to apply the preference to 64-bit Windows (because I&#8217;m setting a Registry path that only exists on 64-bit versions of Windows)
+  1. An check for the PROCESSOR_ARCHITECTURE environment variable to apply the preference to 64-bit Windows (because I'm setting a Registry path that only exists on 64-bit versions of Windows)
   2. A check to ensure that the App-V client Configuration Registry key exists (i.e. the App-V Client is installed)
   3. An Active Directory Site check, in this example the AD site name is London